tech-ken/Edge-Computing/README.md

 # Edge-Computing-school-project

-Backend code which need to be installed into raspbery pi to run.
+Backend code which need to be installed into raspbery pi and ardino to run.

 The folder include the web app, machine learning model and some visualization(html stuff) to check if the backend works or not .